Comic-Con-Museum/fan-forge-backend/README.md

     *   `s3.url`: The URL to the S3 server.
 If no protocol is included, it will default to HTTPS.
     *   `s3.region`: The region name that S3 is running in.
-If you're using a separate service, the value to put here will depend on that.
+If you're using a separate service, this value will be determined by the service.
     *   `s3.access-key`: The access key.
 Sometimes called a username.
     *   `s3.secret-key`: The secret key.
 Sometimes called a password.